Meet

 antonio.boto@dypall.com

-Antonio, who graduated with a degree in Design & Communication from Instituto Superior Manuel Teixeira Gomes (ISMAT), has blended his dual passions for technology and art into a career in the digital design field.
-His affection for design processes and strategy shines through his work, enabling him to create compelling visual narratives that resonate with the organization’s projects.
-At DYPALL Network, António plays a crucial role in developing the visual graphics and communication materials that define the organization’s message, using design to enhance communication and engagement.
+António graduated in Design & Communication from Instituto Superior Manuel Teixeira Gomes (ISMAT) and has combined his interests in technology and art to build a career in digital design.
+He values clear design processes and thoughtful strategy, which help him create visual materials that support the goals of each project.
+At DYPALL Network, António is responsible for developing graphics and communication materials that reflect the organization’s message, using design as a tool to improve communication and engagement.

 International volunteering